 b) What is the output?

 The output data of both terms also vary.
-While BI outputs information through data visualization, online dashboards, and reporting, data warehouse outlines data in dimension and fact tables for upstream applications (or BI tools).
-Data cleansing, metadata management, data distribution, storage management, recovery, and backup planning are processes conducted in a data warehouse while BI makes use of tools that focus on statistics, visualization, and data mining.
+While BI outputs information through data visualization, online dashboards, and reporting, the data warehouse outlines data in dimension and fact tables for upstream applications (or BI tools).
+Data cleansing, metadata management, data distribution, storage management, recovery, and backup planning are processes conducted in a data warehouse while BI makes use of tools that focus on statistics, visualization, and data mining, including self service business intelligence.

 The output difference is closely interlaced with the people that can work with either BI or data warehouse.
 But let’s see this through our next major aspect.